hellomrsun/hellomrsun.github.io/_posts/2021-12-07-microsoft-dotnet-challenge-france-2020-final.md

 canonical_url: 'https://sunjiangong.com/microsoft-dotnet-challenge-france-2020-final/'
 ---

-I've participated in the third Microsoft .NET challenge France 2020, eventually one year later. ;)
+I've participated in the Microsoft .NET challenge France 2020 final, eventually one year later. ;)

 The Microsoft .NET challenge France is co-organized by several companies: